wedaiDW/lab2_report/index.md

 ---
 ## Step5
 **SSH key**
 use `ssh keygen` to generate sshkey.
-Here is a sample of how to generate the key
+Here is a sample of how to generate the key on my macbook terminal
 ![sshkey](sshkey.png)